mhdr/sc-widgets/raw/sc-feature/ScFeature.md

 - **int getGradientColor(float distance, float length)**<br />
 **int getGradientColor(float distance)**<br />
 Get the current gradient color by a ratio dependently about the distance from the starting of path, the colors array and the mode to draw.
+The algorithm to calculate the color will vary by the current `ColorsMode` setting.
 If the colors are not defined will be returned the current color of painter.
 <br />
 <br />